mozilla/properties-to-ftl/README.md

 After this setup, the script may be run from anywhere as `npx properties-to-ftl`.

-_Note_: If you are having troubles getting `npm link` to run due to invalid permissions, please see the `Node.js Setup` section above for troubleshooting.
+_Note_: If you are having troubles getting `npm link` to run due to invalid permissions, this is probably an issue with your system's Node.js installation, and it may be easiest to [install Node.js via Node Version Manager (`nvm`)](https://github.com/nvm-sh/nvm#installing-and-updating) to avoid such issues.

 ## Usage